Claiming your pension might sound like a big job, but it’s straightforward.

 You can withdraw from this pension pot when you’re 55.
 The age might change to 57 by the year 2028.
 There are so many pension plans for accessing the funds that are in your workplace pension.
 You can withdraw funds as a lump sum from your retirement or use that money to invest via drawdown.
 Purchasing an annuity is also an option you can consider.
 Some people keep their retirement as is.
 Few people retire at the young age of 55.
 Some can live without a stable salary for a few years.

 Because your pension’s value is determined by the period you worked for, as well as your salary.
 At 55 you can withdraw up to 25% of either tax-free.
-However, some plans require you to be a specific age to access the rest of your pension.
+However, some plans require you to be at a specific age to access the rest of your pension.
 This age should be pre-agreed with your pension provider.

 What’s Early Retirement?

 You can end your career life at any stage.
 In the UK, there are no laws to prevent you from doing that.
 Your retirement date is also your own choice.
-However, before you retire, you’ll need to make sure that you’ll have sufficient funds to support your when you stop working and enter into retirement.
+However, before you retire, you’ll need to make sure that you’ll have sufficient funds to support yourself when you stop working and enter into retirement.

 If you plan on withdrawing from your State Pension, check that you paid adequate National Insurance Contributions during your employment years.
 This way, you’ll get the most out of your retirement income.

-A pension calculator is your best friend right now.
+A pension calculator2 is your best friend right now.
 It’ll make retirement planning simpler.
 The calculator can tell you when you can afford to retire and if you should work for a few more years to grow your pension pot.

 Early Pension Release In Simple Terms

 You can only withdraw money from your pension if you’re 55, ill, or meet specific requirements set out by your provider.
 Otherwise, you can’t release your pension early.
-To stop people from withdrawing their retirement early, HMRC asks a substantial tax fee on every early pension withdrawal to deter people too soon.
+To stop people from withdrawing their retirement early, HMRC asks for a substantial tax fee on every early pension withdrawal to deter people too soon.